teamhacksmiths/food-drivr-frontend/CSS-GUIDELINES.md

 - `components`: here you can find `button.css`, `footer.css` and `header.css`, you can add any other item or styling that can be reused across the whole project (unfortunately we don't have that many).
 To further explain the main `footer` and `header` don't really belong to any specific page but they are used everywhere.
 Same for `button`, here you can find the starting styles for each button along with the respective modifiers (e.g. `.btn--round`, `.btn--shadow`, ...).
 - `config`: here are stored values used in different classes like fonts size, colors, z-index.
 This is the place where we want to store variables to use across the project.
 We don't want to clutter the project with many different font sizes, colors or z-indexes that grow up to 999999.
 For this reason we only pick font sizes color and z-indexes among the ones provided in the respective file.
 - `pages`: just like the jsx files here you can find the specific style for each page, if a page requires major css it can be split in a subfolder with separate css files (e.g. the home page is represented by many sections each with a complete different styling, to keep things organized we have a `home` subfolder with each section style separate).
-- `util`s: here you can find the reset file, animations, background colors, text classes and various other classes that are useful to use across the project (e.g. `.uppercase`, `.text-center`, `.text-left`, `.bg-blue`, ...).
+- `utils`: here you can find the reset file, animations, background colors, text classes and various other classes that are useful to use across the project (e.g. `.uppercase`, `.text-center`, `.text-left`, `.bg-blue`, ...).

 Then we have the `main.css` that wires everything up and contains some styling regarding the main container and that's it.
 Nothing else goes in here.